+The Who on Google, as both words were automatically removed from the search.)
 The fix: If you don't want your connecting words to get messed with, put them in "quotes".

 - Google is not case-sensitive, and cannot be made to respect case.
-But when were you planning to use that anyway? - Google does not support any form of wildcards or regular expressions.
-So no, sorry, you can't type in [^a-z]\\$\^.(q)\{1\}\1 and expect to get any results.
-Nor, somewhat more annoyingly for the average user, can I type, for instance, 'the web' to get 'the webpage', 'the website', 'the web page', etc. It should be noted, however, that Google does automatically expand many words, so that 'win' may be expanded to 'winning', 'won', and so on, which is almost a substitute (although it doesn't offer you nearly the same level of control). - If you're seeing tons of results about something irrelevant, and they have a common word or phrase, put that word or phrase in quotation marks, after a minus sign, like so: '-"buy today!".
+Then again, given the fact that about half of the people on the Internet don't know what capital (or worse, lowercase) letters are, maybe that's a good thing. - Google does not support any form of wildcards or regular expressions.
+So I can't type, for instance, the web to get the webpage, the website, the web page, etc. It should be noted, however, that Google does automatically expand many words, so that win may be expanded to winning, won, and so on, which is almost a substitute (although it doesn't offer you nearly the same level of control).
+There's also an official feature called "synonym search" (put a ~ in front of the word); I'm not sure what the difference between it and the automatic one is. - If you're seeing tons of results about something irrelevant, and they have a common word or phrase, put that word or phrase in quotation marks, after a minus sign, like so: -"buy today!".
 Note that unlike some search engines, typing NOT will not have the same effect as the minus sign; in some other search engines, annoyingly enough, exactly the reverse is true.
 You can use the minus sign with as many words or phrases as you want; just put a separate minus sign in front of each of them.
-(Note: There needs to be a space before the minus sign, and no space after it, or Google interprets it as a hyphen rather than an exclusion, like 'anti-spyware'.) - Google will change your search around and, sometimes annoyingly, display pages that don't actually match your search query, if it "finds significant evidence the page is relevant."
+(Note: There needs to be a space before the minus sign, and no space after it, or Google will interpret it as a hyphen rather than an exclusion, like anti-spyware.) - Google will change your search around and, sometimes annoyingly, display pages that don't actually match your search query, if it "finds significant evidence the page is relevant."
 I don't think anyone at Google has published their definition of "significant evidence" yet, but it's certainly different from mine.
-Sometimes, this is nice; other times, it's extremely annoying--if I type something in, I want to have only things that exactly match my query show up.
+Sometimes, this feature is nice; other times, it's extremely annoying-if I type something in, I want to have only things that exactly match my query show up.